 This is a living document.
 The reader of this document needs to know that changes will be made throughout the year, which will reflect updated policy and procedure.

-To access the most current version, please contact the Program Director.
+To access the most current version, please contact the Program Director or visit our website.

-❖ Meets the requirements for JRCERT Standard 1.1.
+Meets the requirements for JRCERT Standard 1.1.